vksepm/flashcards/README.md

 - 🔄 **Interactive Card Flipping** - Click cards to flip between questions and answers
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🔀 **Shuffle Mode** - Randomize card order for better learning
+- 🎲 **Seed-based Shuffling** - Use a specific seed number for consistent shuffle patterns
 - 📏 **Progress Tracking** - See your progress through the deck
 - 📋 **Markdown Support** - Format your flashcards with markdown
 - 📂 **File Upload** - Load flashcards from markdown files